 UN Ocean Decade: The science we need for the healthy fjords we want

 What are the challenges and opportunities to implementing the vision of the UN Ocean Decade for fjord ecosystems?
-Join us for a virtual trip to fjord regions of the world to hear from science, policy, and industry leaders working in these areas.
-Register now!
+On 1 June 2022, more than 100 fjord researchers from around the world joined us for a virtual trip to fjord regions of the world to hear from science, policy, and industry leaders working in these areas.

 This event is an official UN Ocean Decade Satellite Event and is organised by the University of Bergen, the Bjerknes Centre for Climate Research, and the Institute of Marine Research with partners in Canada, Chile, Germany, Sweden, and the Faroe Islands as part of the UN Ocean Decade (2021-2030) Productive Ocean Laboratory.
 The event will be online and open to all interested parties.
 Registration is now open.